Carnegie Mellon University

 Sonic Arts

-Students in the Sonic Arts minor explore the processes and products of digital sound and music.
-They receive basic training in key component areas: principles of computer music, sound synthesis, spatialization, and concepts in sound design.
-Combining this training with courses that bring together experts from many disciplines, they create experimental music or explore new, technology-enabled, applications and markets for sound design, music creation, and performance.
+Students in the Sonic Arts minor explore the processes and products of digital sound design and music production.
+They receive basic training in key component areas: principles of computer music, sound synthesis, spatialization, and core practices in sound design.
+Combining this training with courses that bring together experts from many disciplines, they create experimental music and explore emerging applications and markets for sound design, music creation, and performance.

 Sonic Arts Minor - Minimum of 45 Units